SSpeights/PowerShellGuide/11-psfunctions.md

 `Get-Help Get-HostReport`

 **Achtung:** If you just tried running this from a different environment like in your IDE and it didn't work, your profile probably doesn't have the right scope, and you may want to take a look where you saved the "profile.ps1" script.
-Try moving it the "Current User / All Hosts" folder or creating
+Try moving it the "Current User / All Hosts" folder or creating.

 ## Running a function - more choices